-The Institute for Social Insurance (IAS), which acts as the competent cantonal authority, may waive the insurance requirement for a maximum of three years to those students who submit the necessary request documentation.
+The Institute for Social Insurance (IAS) in Ticino, which acts as the competent cantonal authority, may waive the insurance requirement for a maximum of three years to those students who submit the necessary request documentation.
 The exemption may be extended for an extra three years upon request.
 The person concerned may not revoke the exemption or refusal of such exemption without specific reasons.

 The steps to be taken to apply for exemption from the health insurance requirement are: